onthebusiness/harelang.org/content/tutorial.md

 <a href="/tutorials/stdlib" class="tutorial-link">Standard library introduction</a>

-### Using dependencies
+### Using Hare modules

-A short briefing on how to use third-party dependencies in Hare programs.
+A short briefing on how to use Hare modules to organize your projects, incorporate third-party dependencies, or develop new Hare libraries.

-<a href="/tutorials/dependencies" class="tutorial-link">Using dependencies</a>
+<a href="/tutorials/modules" class="tutorial-link">Using Hare modules</a>

-### Using and writing Hare libraries

-How to prepare your codebase as a library for other Hare programmers to use, or use libraries others have developed.

-<a href="/tutorials/libraries" class="tutorial-link">Writing hare libraries</a>

 ### Incremental rewrites of C code